pouljohn1/johny-code-experiences/courses/frameworks-clash/2-tanstack/2-chapter.md

 context={`Ask user the following questions, one by one:
 1. What is the TanStack Start createServerFn function and how does it work?
 2. How do you update web page data after you update data on the backend?
-3. Why did our chats disappear after refresh?`}
+3. Why did our chats disappear after refresh?
+4. What does it mean that TanStack Start code is "isomorphic by default" and how is this different from Next.js?`}
 prompt="Ask me!
 I know everything!"/>

 ## Next Steps